-A lot has changed since I wrote my last “must have” jet ski accessories post”.
-There are many new things I wanted to add to that list but I feel like a whole new post on it will be more useful.
+A lot has changed since I wrote my last “must-have” jet ski accessories post.
+There are many new PWC accessories I wanted to add to that list but I feel like a whole new post on it will be more useful.

-I’ve added new items to consider and some helpful tips you won’t find anywhere else.
-Along with that, I’ve included many helpful posts I’ve written since then to really give you an Ultimate Post on Accessories and Tips for watercraft.
+I’ve added new PWC accessories to consider and some helpful tips you won’t find anywhere else.
+Along with that, I’ve included many helpful posts I’ve written since then to really give you an Ultimate Post on PWC accessories and Tips for watercraft.

-These jet ski accessories below are what I consider the “must haves” by any jet ski owner.
+These PWC accessories below are what I consider the “must haves” by any jet ski owner.
 Not only are these items great to have but some are required by law in many locations.

 A life jacket is the number one thing to have on when you’re on a jet ski.
 I don’t care if you’re the best swimmer in the world you need to wear a life jacket.
 The life jacket is made to keep you afloat if you get knocked out, or something happens where you can’t swim to safety.

 There are life jackets for Kids, Women, Men, and even dogs.
 I have a guide here where I talk about sizing and what life jackets to get.

 Here is a quick glance at the life jackets I recommend for each person…

 Kids (Make sure to get the correct size!)- Stearns Youth Boating Vest (50-90 lbs.)